Long Term Support or Rolling Long Support or Rolling Distribution

 So Long Term Support distributions are not "long term distributions."
 According to the above, a rolling distribution of these two that we mentioned will perfectly serve your needs and in fact with the latest technology.

-Long Term Support or Rolling; the decision is yours.
-If you have a different point of view, please "listen" to it from the comments of the post ..
+Long Term Support or Rolling? the decision is yours.
+If you have a different opinion, we would be happy to "hear" it from the of publication..

 Written by giorgos